runlevel5/spree-gst-deductor/README.markdown

 Tax Charge class.
 For all Aussies out there, enjoy M.A.T.E!

 NOTE: The Tax Rate is hard-coded within the code, it WILL NOT use the Tax Rate you set in the backend.

+= Setup

+rake db:migrate

+and that's it!
+Test it with Australian as Shipping Country, you should see Tax Charge shows $0, if others would show - $amount